santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Internal-Subscription-Management.md

 [[_TOC_]]

-#How to Request Internal Subscription
+# FTEs - How to Request Internal Subscription

 Create an Account Internal Azure Subscription: https://microsoft.sharepoint.com/teams/azureinternal/CSSMgmt/SitePages/Home.aspx
 1. Go to https://azuremsregistration.azurewebsites.net/Default.aspx​ and click on New Registration.
 The defined parameters for these accounts are: